deepmodeling/deepmd-kit/doc/development/create-a-model-pt.md

     def output_def(self) -> FittingOutputDef:
         pass
 ```
+### New models

-The model architecture within the PyTorch backend is structured with multiple layers of abstraction to provide a high degree of flexibility.
-Generally, the process begins with an atomic model responsible for handling atom-wise property calculations.
-This atomic model should inherit from the {py:class}`deepmd.pt.model.atomic_model.base_atomic_model.BaseAtomicModel` class and the {py:class}`torch.nn.Module` class.
+The PyTorch backend's model architecture is meticulously structured with multiple layers of abstraction, ensuring a high degree of flexibility.
+Typically, the process commences with an atomic model responsible for atom-wise property calculations.
+This atomic model inherits from both the {py:class}`deepmd.pt.model.atomic_model.base_atomic_model.BaseAtomicModel` class and the {py:class}`torch.nn.Module` class.

-Subsequently, the `AtomicModel` is encapsulated using the `make_model(AtomicModel)` function, employing the `deepmd.pt.model.model.make_model.make_model` function.
-The purpose of the `make_model` wrapper is to facilitate the translation between the original system and the extended system.
+Subsequently, the `AtomicModel` is encapsulated using the `make_model(AtomicModel)` function, which leverages the `deepmd.pt.model.model.make_model.make_model` function.
+The purpose of the `make_model` wrapper is to facilitate the translation between atomic property predictions and the extended property predictions and differentiation , e.g. the reduction of atomic energy contribution and the autodiff for calculating the forces and virial.
+The developers usually need to implement an `AtomicModel` not a `Model`.

-Finally, the entire model is wrapped within a `DPModel`, which must inherit from the {py:class}`deepmd.pt.model.model.model.BaseModel` class and include the aforementioned `make_model(AtomicModel)`.
-The user directly interacts with a wrapper built on top of the `DPModel` to seamlessly handle result translations.
+Finally, the entire model is enveloped within a `DPModel`, necessitating inheritance from the {py:class}`deepmd.pt.model.model.model.BaseModel` class and the inclusion of the aforementioned `make_model(AtomicModel)`.
+In most cases, there is no need to reconstruct a `DPModel`; one can directly utilize the {py:class}`deepmd.pt.model.model.dp_model.DPModel` class by providing the corresponding fitting net.
+For models without a fitting net, like the `PairTableModel`, a new `DPModel` needs to be designed.
+Users seamlessly interact with a wrapper built on top of the `DPModel` to handle key translations of the returned dictionary.

 ```py
 from deepmd.pt.model.atomic_model.base_atomic_model import (